a-type/field-day/README.md

 The `verticalAlign` of an element determines how it 'sticks' vetically to its fellow field elements.
 This makes a big difference as adjacent elements vary in size.
 For instance, if the label in the next column is `100px` high, and you want your label to 'stick' to the bottom of the created area so that it sits just above the input, you'd want to use `verticalAlign: 'end'` (this is the default behavior for labels, by the way). `center`, `stretch`, `start` are all also options (or, technically, anything you could supply to the `align-self` CSS property).

 Finally, the `render` function.
 This does all the work of actually rendering the element based on the available information in the Field.
-It's passed a single object, `{ style, fieldProps }`.
-You **must** apply `style` to the top-level DOM element of your field element.
+It's passed a single object, `{ gridArea, fieldProps, config }`.
+You **must** apply `gridArea` to the CSS styles of the top-level DOM element of your field element.
 After that, you're free to do whatever you like utilizing `fieldProps`, which are **all the props passed to your field**.
 That means you can pass custom props to your field and use them when rendering your custom field elements, letting you craft your own component API.
+You also get `config`, which is the original `FieldElementConfig` you defined for this field element.
+You can use that to apply default values that you may have defined in the config.

 As an example, let's add a "Help Text" element to our fields.
 The help text should sit below the input, 'sticking' to the bottom of it.
 It shouldn't be more than 20px high at most.
 And we want to render it using italics, getting its content from a `helpText` prop we supply to our Field.